deepinv/deepinv/docs/source/deepinv.contributing.rst

   making the desired changes.
 - The automatic tests pass on your local machine.
 This can be done by running ``python -m pytest deepinv/tests`` in the root directory of the repository after making the desired changes.
 - The documentation is updated if necessary.
-This can be done by running ``make html`` in the ``docs`` directory after making the desired changes.
+After making the desired changes, this can be done in the directory ``docs`` by running either:
+  - ``make html`` to generate all the documentation;
+  - ``make html-noplot`` which is a faster alternative than previous option at the cost not generating plots;
+  - ``make html-pattern`` which only generates documentation for which the files match the environment variable ``$(PATTERN)``.

 If you are not familiar with the GitHub contribution workflow, you can also open an issue on the `issue tracker <https://github.com/deepinv/deepinv/issues>`_ and also ask any question in our discord server